oVirt/ovirt-site/source/feature/networkreloaded.html.md

          persistence = [ifcfg | unified]

 1. When VDSM gets a new setupNetworks, it breaks it into a series of addNetwork and delNetwork (Currently editNetwork is done via a del followed by an add).
 After each successful add or del network we then persist the new network and bond changes, represented by dictionary and written to disk via json serialization to:
-    -   /var/run/vdsm/persistence/nets/
+    -   /var/run/vdsm/netconf/nets/
-    -   /var/run/vdsm/persistence/bonds/
+    -   /var/run/vdsm/netconf/bonds/

 <!-- -->

-1. After setSafeConfig atomically copies:
+1. After setSafeConfig we atomically copy:
-    -   /run/vdsm/nets/\* -> /var/lib/vdsm/nets/
+    -   var/run/vdsm/netconf/nets/\* -> /var/lib/vdsm/persistence/netconf/nets
-    -   /run/vdsm/bonds/\* -> /var/lib/vdsm/bonds/
+    -   var/run/vdsm/netconf/bonds/\* ->/var/lib/vdsm/persistence/netconf/bonds

 <!-- -->

-1. Split vdsm-restore-net service in:
+1. Split vdsm-restore-net service to:
     -   vdsm-remove-net-persistence (before network.service): Deletes all the persistence done by the configurator and also removes libvirt's persistent vdsm networks.
 For ifcfg that would be:
         -   Remove all the ifcfg-\* files that have the newly defined vdsm header: "# This file was created by vdsm.
 Do not edit it, as it is not persisted across reboots."
         -   Remove libvirt networks starting with vdsm-\*